Frequently Asked Questions

 When does my dancer(s) get their costume(s) for the performance?

 Costumes are delivered to the theater for you.
-Our costume service includes the ordering, fitting, altering, organizing and delivery of your custom costume.
+Our costume service includes the ordering, fitting, altering, organizing and delivery of your rented costume.
 All you need to do is make sure your dancer has their shoes and other accessories that are required for their dance form.
+Dancers will change back into their clothing before leaving the theater at the end of the performance.

 What should be done BEFORE arriving at the theater?